mcandemir/mcandemir/README.md

 ### Hi there 👋
 I'm Can.
-I'm a Machine Learning Engineer candidate from Turkey.
-I mostly use Python on my works.
+I'm a Python Developer from Turkey.

 ### Stuff I also like to work on
 <ul>